esp-arduino-libs/ESP32_Display_Panel/docs/FAQ.md

 ## How to Use ESP32_Display_Panel on PlatformIO?

 You can refer to the example [PlatformIO](../examples/PlatformIO/) to use the ESP32_Display_Panel library in PlatformIO.
 By default, it is suitable for the **ESP32-S3-LCD-EV-Board** and **ESP32-S3-LCD-EV-Board-2** development boards.
 You need to modify the [boards/ESP-LCD.json](../examples/PlatformIO/boards/ESP-LCD.json) file according to the actual situation.

+## How to add an LVGL library and how to configure?